 Revving up interest in plants is valuable for supporting the horticulture industry.
 This is especially important now when not enough qualified professionals are applying for open positions, Yoder says.

-The organization works with about 200 partners, including Scholastic, an iconic publishing firm that provides activity sheets and other educational resources for teachers.
+The organization works with more than 200 partners, including Scholastic, an iconic publishing firm that provides activity sheets and other educational resources for teachers.
 Seed Your Future also partners with schools, universities, public gardens, horticulture businesses, gardening organizations, youth organizations, and individual advocates.

 A campaign powered by Seed Your Future, BLOOM! inspires youth about the value of plants and the many opportunities available to them working with plants — as a hobby or even a career.